All Collections

 • If students and family members have accounts, they will also be able to see the documentation of behaviors that are assigned with the recognition tool.

-• A way for teachers or administrators to attach notes to students within certain classes.
+• Teachers or administrators can attach notes to students within certain classes or in general for all classes.

 • As notes are added, a running record is kept.

-• This information is not visible to students or parents (unless the "Include in Report Card" option is selected)
+• This information is not visible to students or families unless the "Include in Report Card" option is selected.

-If a class is archived at the end of a term or school year, access to the student notes will disappear.
+If a class is archived at the end of a term or school year, access to the student notes added under that class will disappear.

-• Can attach notes, documents, images, or recordings to the student's profile.
+• Attach notes, documents, images, or recordings to the student's profile.

 Did this answer your question?